Dental care is important at every age. So you may be surprised to learn that Medicare dental plans doesn’t cover most dental care for those eligible.

 - Prosthodontics (dentures)

-Depending on the type of dental insurance plan you choose, your monthly cost can range from $10 per month up to $60 per month.
-A cost of around $30 per month is more common.
+Your monthly cost can range from $10 per month up to $60 per month depending on the plan you choose.
+A cost of around $30 per month is common.
 Your age, the number of people covered and the type of plan you choose are all factors in the cost of coverage.

-Dental discount plans, which are not insurance, often cost between $10 to $20 per month for individual coverage and offer discounts on dental procedures ranging from 10% up to 60%, depending on the service performed.
+Dental discount plans often cost between $10 to $20 per month for individual coverage.
+This option offers discounts on dental procedures ranging from 10% up to 60%, depending on the service performed.

 An annual commitment is often required for both dental insurance plans and dental discount plans.
 An annual deductible can also apply for some plans.